Welcome to today's edition of the Rush 24-7 podcast.

 I think he also goofed up going on O'Reilly last night and calling a press conference after you.

-Remember how they just tarred McCain.
+Remember how they just tarred McCain?

-It would be a sign of such disrespect if he named his running mate before Obama gave his uh acceptance speech.
+It would be a sign of such disrespect if he named his running mate before Obama gave his acceptance speech.

 And there's Obama last night.